DKrasauskas/DelftBlueUI/README.md

 Then run main.py.
 Create jobs, then modify them to your needs (cmake, makefile, config etc)  Note that the interactive console for this patch is only supported for Arch based linux versions.
 Windows Powershell is not yet implemented.

+# *this is still work in progress and not all features may work properly*